William Harding Mayes: Journalism

 Mayes founded the University of Texas School of Journalism in 1914 and was its dean until 1926.
 As dean, he founded The Texas Journalist, a student run newspaper.
 In 1916, he was one of seven faculty members targeted for firing by Texas governor James E. Ferguson, who found them objectionable.

-The complaints against Mayes, who had been one of Ferguson's chief rivals for the 1914 Democratic gubernatorial nomination (along with prohibitionist congressman Thomas Henry Ball), stemmed from negative editorials against Ferguson that the Brownwood Bulletin published while Mayes still owned half of the company.
+The complaints against Mayes, who had been one of Ferguson's chief rivals for the 1914 Democratic gubernatorial nomination (he declined to run in favor of prohibitionist congressman Thomas Henry Ball), stemmed from negative editorials against Ferguson that the Brownwood Bulletin published while Mayes still owned half of the company.
 Ferguson was quoted saying that the Bulletin had "skinned me from hell to breakfast."
 However, Mayes maintained that he was out of the state when these editorials - editorials that were widely reprinted throughout the state in the ensuing controversy - were written and approved by others and that he no longer had a financial stake in the business dealings of the Bulletin.
-Although Mayes was exonerated by the board of regents, he was later dismissed by the university in 1917 in a 4-3 vote.
+Although Mayes was exonerated by the board of regents, he was later dismissed by the university in 1917 in a 4–3 vote.
 However, the dismissal was reversed and he was fully reinstated as dean and Ferguson was eventually impeached by the Texas Legislature.
 Later, Governor Ma Ferguson succeeded where her husband had not, and was able to remove funding for the School of Journalism entirely, effectively abolishing its programs.

 He served as president of the Texas Press Association in 1899–90 and was elected without opposition president of the National Editorial Association in 1908.
 He was elected vice-president of the American Association of Journalism Teachers in 1916 and president of the Association of American Schools and Departments of Journalism in 1920–21.
 After retiring from the school and from public life, he published a book entitled "Texas Empire Builders of 1936."
 In 1940, shortly after his death, the University of Texas acquired his 80-volume library on the history of journalism in Texas.